josev2046/Composting-the-Cloud-Paper-/README.md

 **Jose Velazquez, MA**

-Prepared for: Dr. Michiko Oki
-Session: *Scatological Laughter in the Age of Hygiene* at Central Saint Martins (Kings Cross)
+*Scatological Laughter in the Age of Hygiene* at Central Saint Martins (Kings Cross)

 ***